ewanlockwood/the-book-stiop/README.md

 ## Overview

 This is a data-driven web application called 'The Book Stop' that acts like a book library for users.
-Each user creates a profile then can insert and remove books.
+Each user creates a profile then can insert and remove books their collection from the library.
+Each book has a genre that can be searched to catergorise the books.

 -----